The Spheroidal Bulge of the Milky Way: Chemodynamically Distinct from the Inner-Thick Disc and Bar: Discussion and conclusion

-Furthermore, the differences between the spheroidal bulge and the thick disc indicate that these two kinematically hot components are not chemically identical, with slightly different MDF peaks (and maybe other chemical differences - see discussion in \citet{Barbuy2018} and the detailed chemistry for bona-fide spheroidal bulge stars in \citealt{Razera2022, Barbuy2023, Barbuy2024}).
-Detailed high-resolution follow-up of our inner thick disc sample - mainly dominated by RVS stars - would be necessary to map in detail the chemical abundance differences between these two important old stellar populations.
-Indeed, the thick disc is also expected to be old because we know that in the solar vicinity this component is coeval in age, peaking at around 11 Gyr - see \citealt{Miglio2021} using ages from asteroseismology and \citealt{Queiroz2023} using isochrone ages).
+Furthermore, the differences between the spheroidal bulge and the thick disc indicate that these two kinematically hot components are not chemically identical, with slightly different MDF peaks (and maybe other chemical differences (see discussion in \citet{Barbuy2018} and the detailed chemistry for bona fide spheroidal bulge stars in \citealt{Razera2022, Barbuy2023, Barbuy2024}).
+A detailed high-resolution follow-up of our inner thick disc sample—mainly dominated by RVS stars—would be necessary to map in detail the chemical abundance differences between these two important old stellar populations.
+Indeed, the thick disc is also expected to be old because we know that in the solar vicinity this component is coeval in age, peaking at around 11 Gyr (see \citealt{Miglio2021} using ages from asteroseismology and \citealt{Queiroz2023} using isochrone ages).
 The spheroidal bulge should be even older.
-Following the theoretical AMR approach which is widely used for Globular Cluster studies, and with new constraints from more precise bulge GC's ages of \citet{Souza2024a, Ortolani2025arXiv}, places our metallicity peak of $\sim-0.70$ for MW spheroidal bulge at age range of 12-13 Gyr (see Fig.\ref{fig:age}).
+Following the theoretical age-metallicity relationship (AMR) approach, which is widely used for Globular cluster studies, and with new constraints from more precise bulge GC's ages of \citet{Souza2024a, Ortolani2025}, places our metallicity peak of $\sim-0.70$ for MW spheroidal bulge at an age range of 12-13 Gyr (see Fig.\ref{fig:age}).

-The metal-rich, low-\alphafe, stars with a wide age distribution, and a prominent peak at $\sim$4 Gyr observed for the microlensed bulge dwarfs stars of \citet{Bensby2013,Bensby2017} or for the Baade's Window stars of \citet{Schultheis2017}, appear mostly likely to belong to the galactic bar population.
-A strong star-formation peak at around 3--4 Gyr, has also been observed in the solar-neighborhood disc stars with a possible connection to the galactic bar \citep{Nepal2024_bar}.
+The metal-rich, low-\alphafe, stars -- with a wide age distribution and a prominent peak at $\sim$4 Gyr observed for the micro-lensed bulge dwarfs stars of \citet{Bensby2013,Bensby2017} or for the Baade's Window stars of \citet{Schultheis2017} -- appear mostly likely to belong to the galactic bar population.
+A strong star-formation peak at around 3--4 Gyr has also been observed in the solar-neighbourhood disc stars with a possible connection to the galactic bar \citep{Nepal2024_bar}.

-Studies based on RRLyrae stars (tracers of an old -- $>$10 Gyr -- stellar population) have provided compelling evidence for the existence of a pressure-supported, centrally concentrated stellar component in the Milky Way bulge.
+Studies based on RR Lyrae stars (tracers of an old—$>$10 Gyr—stellar population) have provided compelling evidence for the existence of a pressure-supported, centrally concentrated stellar component in the MW bulge.
 The BRAVA-RR survey \citealt{Kunder2020} revealed that a subset of RR Lyrae stars in the inner Galaxy exhibit tight, eccentric orbits and a spatial distribution that does not align with the barred structure, suggesting they formed prior to the bar and belong to an ancient, spheroidal population.